splynx/docs/files/en/payment_systems/paystack/paystack.md

 ![(image)](0.png)

-Locate or search for the `splynx-paystack` add-on and click on the install icon in the *Actions* column:
+Locate or search for the `splynx-paystack` add-on and click on the *Install* icon in the *Actions* column:

 ![(image)](1.png)